guillaume-be/rust-bert/CONTRIBUTING.md

 Building applications and supporting the applications built on top of the library, sharing the word about them in the Rust and NLP community or simply a star go a long way in helping this project develop.

-## Areas of focus where contributions are welcome
+## Code contributions areas of focus

 Rust is a very efficient, safe and fast language when implemented in the right way.
 The field of transformers in NLP and especially their implementation in Rust is a rather new development.